<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 Whatever your academic goals, Laney College Engineering has a class for you!

-You can check the requirements for specific majors and universities as assist.org
+You can check the requirements for specific majors and universities at assist.org.

 Our students have transferred to UC and CSU programs all over the state.